CS-433/project-2-astiflop/README.md

-# Classification of C. elegans Longevity under Terbinafine Treatment
+# Classification of C. elegans under Terbinafine Treatment

 ## Project Overview
 This project focuses on the automated classification of *Caenorhabditis elegans* (*C. elegans*) nematodes based on their longevity phenotypes.
 Specifically, we aim to distinguish between worms treated with **Terbinafine** (Terbinafine+) and untreated control worms (Terbinafine-).

 Terbinafine helps extending the lifespan of *C. elegans*.
-By analyzing movement trajectories and derived features, we investigate whether machine learning models can accurately predict the treatment group (and thus the longevity potential) from behavioral data.
+By analyzing movement trajectories and derived features, we investigate whether machine learning models can accurately predict the treatment group from behavioral data.

 A key objective of this project was to adopt a **featureless approach** as much as possible.
 Instead of relying heavily on handcrafted biological metrics, we prioritized methods (such as ROCKET, Tail-MIL, and CNNs) that learn directly from raw data representations, minimizing the bias introduced by manual feature selection.